kristofsajdak/hapi-rx-sse/README.md

 The source Observable can encapsulate a Kafka, RabbitMQ, Mongodb oplog consumer... or any other thing which is capable of emitting events.

-The composable nature of RxJs allows adding additional operators (map, filter, bufferWithTimeOrCount...) to the source Observable, so that we can transform the data into the expected SSE payload, and filter / enrich the content in an efficient way.
+The composable nature of RxJs allows adding additional operators (map, filter, bufferWithTimeOrCount...) to the source Observable, so that data can be transformed into the expected payload, and can be filtered / enriched in an efficient way.

 Check out the [Examples](#Examples) section below for some real-world examples.